 - Depending on high the player gets, Beethoven's Fifth (specifically the famous four-note opening) is one of the themes plays when you make the high score list in Stargate (AKA: Defender II).

 - The NES game Might and Magic: Secret of the Inner Sanctum uses a surprisingly-long arrangement of Pachelbel's Canon in D on its title screen.

-- The Battle of Olympus plays Bach's Toccata & Fugue in D minor inside the Temple.
+- The Battle of Olympus plays Bach's Toccata and Fugue in D minor inside the Temple.

 - Super Famicom game Violinist of Hameln's soundtrack consists mostly (if not entirely) of classical music — most immediately apparent, Bach's Jesu, Joy of Man's Desiring is the town theme.

-- The Space tribe's theme in Lemmings 2 is J. Strauss's Blue Danube, a Shout Out to Two Thousand One A Space Odyssey.
+- The Space tribe's theme in Lemmings 2 is J. Strauss's Blue Danube, a Shout-Out to 2001: A Space Odyssey.